centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/acceptance-guide.md

 iptables -A OUTPUT -d @QDEVICE_IP@  -j DROP
 ```

-Resources on the active node should stop.
-The passive node becomes the active node and all the resources switch to it.
-You can use the `crm_mon -fr` command on the passive node to watch the startup of resources:
+Resources on the active node (node 1) should stop.
+Node 2 becomes the active node and all the resources switch to it.
+You can use the `crm_mon -fr` command on node 2 to watch the startup of resources:

 ```text
 Cluster Summary: